-UK PM Boris Johnson returns to face growing virus divisions
+Boris Johnson returns to face growing virus divisions in UK

 LONDON (AP) — British Prime Minister Boris Johnson is returning to work after recovering from a coronavirus infection that put him in intensive care, with his government facing growing criticism over the deaths and disruption the virus has caused.

 Johnson’s office said he would be back at his desk in 10 Downing St. on Monday, two weeks after he was released from a London hospital.
-Foreign Secretary Dominic Raab, who has been standing in for the prime minister, said Sunday that Johnson was “raring to go.”
+Foreign Secretary Dominic Raab, who has been standing in for the prime minister, said Sunday that Johnson — the only world leader to be diagnosed with the coronavirus — was “raring to go.”

-Britain has recorded more than 20,000 deaths among people hospitalized with COVID-19, the fifth country in the world to reach that total.
+Britain has recorded 20,732 deaths among people hospitalized with COVID-19, the fifth country in the world to surpass 20,000 deaths.
 Thousands more are thought to have died in nursing homes.

 Johnson, 55, spent a week at St. Thomas’ Hospital, including three nights in intensive care, where he was given oxygen and watched around the clock by medical workers.
 After he was released on April 12, he recorded a video message thanking staff at the hospital for saving his life.

-Johnson has not been seen in public since, as he recovered at Chequers, the prime minister’s country retreat outside London.
+Johnson hasn’t been seen in public since, as he recovered at Chequers, the prime minister’s country retreat outside London.

+While he convalesced, Britain’s coronavirus death toll has mounted, with another 413 virus-related deaths announced Sunday.

-Opposition politicians say Britain’s coronavirus death toll could have been lower if Johnson’s Conservative government had imposed a nationwide lockdown sooner.
-They are also demanding to know when and how the government will ease the restrictions that were imposed March 23 and run to at least May 7.
+Opposition politicians say Britain’s death toll could have been lower if Johnson’s Conservative government had imposed a nationwide lockdown sooner.
+But they are also demanding to know when and how the government will ease the restrictions that were imposed March 23 and run to at least May 7.

+Some people and businesses are growing impatient with the restrictions, which have brought much of the economy and daily life to a halt.
+Road traffic has begun to creep up after plummeting when the lockdown first was imposed, and some businesses have begun to reopen after implementing social-distancing measures.

 “Decisions need to be taken quicker and communication with the public needs to be clearer,” opposition Labour Party leader Keir Starmer said in a letter to Johnson.